hayeah/sike-react-course/buyshoes-details/_index.md

 ![](sidebar-responsive-check-800px.jpg)

 So we'd want to fix the layout between 900px and 100px.
 950px is probably a good point.
-Your taste might differ, and you could choose a different width to add media query.
+Your could choose a different value if you like.

 ### Exercise: Tweak Sidebar Layout